 Humanitarian Response: GBV Area of Responsibility

-Sexual violence represents 42 percent of the reported GBV cases.
-Survivors of GBV incidents are mostly women and girls (86 percent), with 8 percent being persons living with disabilities.
-61 percent of survivors are children.
+Reported GBV cases remained very high.
+Partners referred 1,205 cases to GBV specialized service providers.
+90 per cent of the cases, with one per cent people with disabilities.
+12 per cent of survivors are children.
 45 per cent of survivors received psychosocial support, 40 per cent received health related support, and 13 per cent received livelihood services.
 There is a critical need to scale up lifesaving GBV services and advocate for access to affected communities in hard-to-reach areas.

 GBV partners reached 27,448 persons including 18,719 in the NW and 8,738 in the SW through GBV interventions including psychosocial support, risk mitigation, capacity building of community members, GBV awareness-raising, women empowerment, MHPSS and livelihood activities for women and girls, survivors of sexual exploitation.
 Inadequate funds and security challenges continuously hinder GBV partners’ ability to meet vulnerable people’s basic needs in hard-to-reach areas.